modbas/mad76/doc/teachlinux/teachlinux.md

     | `TAB` key | autocomplete commands, arguments and filenames |
     | `Ctrl+R`  | search and select previous commands in history |

--   The shell can run commands, scripts, and apps (programs)
+-   Bash can run commands, scripts, and apps (programs)

 -   Bash can be programmed with shell scripts

--   Bash is an interpreter similar to Python, but for shell commands

--   The shell can be customized by configuration files, e.g., `.bashrc` in the home directory
+-   Bash can be customized by configuration files, e.g., `.bashrc` in the home directory

 -   The prompt `lab01@madp02:~ $` shows the current user, hostname, and current directory